Cannabis Conspiracy Case Study: Missy Giove and Eric Canori

-United States Attorney Richard S. Hartunian stated, “What started as a simple traffic stop in Illinois turned into a well-orchestrated, multi-state effort involving the collaboration of many agencies resulting in the sentencing of five drug traffickers and forfeiture of millions of dollars of assets.
-By attacking large scale drug trafficking organizations and stripping them of their ill-gotten profits, we make a hard-hitting impact, stopping the distribution of drugs and ensuring the safety of our communities.
-We are pleased to use our federal resources to provide these forfeited assets to our partner agencies."
+United States Attorney Richard S. Hartunian stated, “What started as a simple traffic stop in Illinois turned into a well-orchestrated, multi-state effort involving the collaboration of many agencies, resulting in the sentencing of five drug traffickers, including Eric Canori, and the forfeiture of millions of dollars of assets.
+By attacking large-scale drug trafficking organizations, such as those involved in the cannabis conspiracy, and stripping them of their ill-gotten profits, we make a hard-hitting impact, stopping the distribution of drugs and ensuring the safety of our communities.
+We are pleased to use our federal resources to provide these forfeited assets to our partner agencies.

 The remaining $3,592,029.81 went to the Department of Justice Asset Forfeiture Program.
 The primary mission of the Program is to employ asset forfeiture powers in a manner that enhances public safety and security.
 Asset forfeiture laws are intended to enable law enforcement agencies to disrupt and dismantle criminal organizations and deprive them of their illegal profits.